bidhantech/Sample-Content-Generator-using-Gutenberg-Blocks-WordPress-Plugin/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-* Dashicons https://developer.wordpress.org/resource/dashicons/#menu-alt3, (C) 2012-2020 Automattic, Inc.,
+* Dashicons https://developer.wordpress.org/resource/dashicons/ (C) 2012-2020 Automattic, Inc.,
 	[Dashicons is licensed under GPLv2, or any later version with font exception.](https://www.gnu.org/licenses/gpl-2.0.html)

-** Code Reference **

-* Code Reference By WordPress [https://developer.wordpress.org/reference/]